The Iframe Macro Configuration menu allows Confluence Admins to control what Iframe URLs are permitted in their instance.

 To minimise risk, all Iframe URLs will default to have the sandbox attribute from version 6.3.1 of Content Formatting for Confluence.
 We recommend that you monitor and take action on Iframe URLs that do not match your security policies using this feature.

-Click the Confluence Administration icon and select Manage Apps.
+Click the Confluence Administration icon then select Manage Apps.

-Select Iframe Macro from Content Formatting Macros in the left sidebar.
+Select Iframe Macro under Content Formatting Macros in the left sidebar.

 Using the Iframe Macro Configuration